ably/ably-js/README.md

 ## Release Process

-- Make sure the tests are passing in ci for the branch you're building
+- Make sure the tests are passing in CI for the branch you're building
 - Update the CHANGELOG.md with any customer-affecting changes since the last release
 - Run `npm run grunt -- release:patch` (or: "major", "minor", "patch", "prepatch")
-- Run `npm run grunt -- release:deploy`
+- Run `npm run grunt -- release:deploy` (requires specific directory structure outside of this repository - this will be documented in more detail but, for now, inspect [Gruntfile.js](Gruntfile.js) for details)
 - Visit https://github.com/ably/ably-js/tags and add release notes to the release (generally you can just copy the notes you added to the CHANGELOG)
 - For nontrivial releases: update the ably-js submodule ref in the realtime repo